 Download the tar.gz version of the package from the website.
-Then run these commands, making sure that you are the "root" user fi rst:
+Then run these commands:

-tar -zxvf offineimap_x.y.z.tar.gz cd offineimap-x.y.z python2.2 setup.py install
+tar -zxvf offineimap-x.y.z.tar.gz cd offineimap-x.y.z python2.2 setup.py

 Some systems will need to use python instead of python2.2.
 Next, proceed to configuration.
 You will type offineimap to invoke the program.